-TSPC supports projects and programs that span multiple parks.
-We help fill in the gaps for Tennessee parks that don’t have a Friends group, and work in alliance with those that do.
-We work to support educational programs, health initiatives and special park projects that preserve, protect and enhance the 56 state parks across Tennessee.
+We support projects and programs that span multiple parks.
+We help fill in the gaps for parks that don’t have a Friends group, and work in alliance with those that do.
+We host programs and raise money to support educational opportunities, health initiatives and special park projects that preserve, protect and enhance the 57 state parks across Tennessee.

-Tennessee State Parks Story Book Trails tell a nature-themed story with signs placed at a child’s height on a short trail at a park.
-In addition to promoting literacy, and parental engagement, Story Book Trails encourage families to connect with nature and engage in a healthy, outdoor activity.
+Tennessee State Parks Storybook Trails tell a nature-themed story with signs placed at a child’s height on a short trail at a park.
+In addition to promoting literacy, and parent/guardian engagement, Storybook Trails encourage us to connect with nature and engage in a healthy, outdoor activity.

-The first Story Book Trail in a Tennessee State Park was developed and executed by Leslie Anne Rawlings, Ranger at Long Hunter State Park.
+The first Storybook Trail in a Tennessee State Park was developed and executed by Leslie Anne Rawlings, Ranger at Long Hunter State Park.
 With her guidance, the Tennessee State Parks Conservancy was able to expand the program to other parks.
 Funding and implementation have varied, but largely funded by the Governor’s Early Literacy Foundation.
-You can find all of the Story Book Trails here. (insert link to trails).Click on images below to start slideshow.
+We currently have 19 trails in and want to expand across the state of Tennessee!
+Want to see a map of our Storybook Trails?